Matini94/merci-tracker/README.md

 # Merci Tracker

-A comprehensive income tracking Progressive Web Application (PWA) built with Next.js 15, React 19, and TypeScript.
+A comprehensive income tracking application built with Next.js 15, React 19, and TypeScript.
 Track, analyze, and manage your income with powerful analytics and data management tools.

 ## 🚀 Features